tripav2/engineering-portfolio-/README.md

 # Free to Engineer Portfolio Template
-With the growing emphasis on practical skills in hiring for engineers, more companies are looking at portfolios alongside traditional resumes when evaluating engineers including in mechanical, electrical, and data science.
+With the growing emphasis on practical skills, more companies are looking at portfolios alongside traditional resumes when evaluating engineers in mechanical, electrical, and data science.
 A well-crafted portfolio can showcase your projects, technical abilities, and problem-solving approach in ways that resumes alone cannot.
 This is a free portfolio template.
 You can host your site for free in **15 minutes**!
 Check out the **demo [here](https://leea12.github.io/)**.

 If you’re looking to launch a project relevant to real industry challenges, paired with one-on-one guidance from expert engineers to boost your skills and get consistent feedback, please check out **[lowinertia.com](https://www.lowinertia.com/)**
 <br>